New World Entertainment

 - Gladiators has the "NEW WORLD TELEVISION" words in the same shade of red as the sphere.

 FX/SFX: None.
-Sometimes would fade in or fade out.
+Sometimes it would fade in and/or fade out.
 In the animated version, the 3D sections merging into the globe.

 Music/Sounds: Here are the music variants:

-- Mostly on television programs would appear silent.
+- Mostly on television programs, this would appear silent.

-- Sometimes this logo would be accompanied with a thrilling futuristic-like synthesized jingle that sounds somewhat like the theme to the TV series V at the beginning, this version was featured on the short lived 1987 program Once a Hero.
-This theme is composed by Dennis Dreith, composer of the theme song for said program.
+- Sometimes, this logo would be accompanied with a thrilling futuristic-like synthesized jingle that sounds somewhat like the theme to the TV series V at the beginning, this version was featured on the short-lived 1987 program Once a Hero.
+This theme was composed by Dennis Dreith, the composer of the theme song of the program.

 2nd Logo

-Logo: On a purple background we see a purple-bluish ocean and the now-crystallized New World globe (smaller than previous logo variant), and below that is the text "NEW WORLD TELEVISION" (in later years "NEW WORLD ENTERTAINMENT"), "NEW WORLD INTERNATIONAL" on international distribution prints, or "NEW WORLD ANIMATION" for animated productions.
+Logo: On a purple background we see a purple-bluish ocean and the now-crystallized New World globe (smaller than the previous logo variant), and below that is the text "NEW WORLD TELEVISION" (in later years, "NEW WORLD ENTERTAINMENT") or "NEW WORLD INTERNATIONAL" on international distribution prints.

 Trivia: This logo premiered originally on Santa Barbara sometime in September or October of 1988 and was phased in fully by 1989 for all New World television movies and shows.